-The safety of the children is paramount in all situations.
+We care for each person in our school community, and the safety of the children is paramount in all situations.
 If a child's behaviour endangers the safety of others, the class teacher prevents the child from taking part for the rest of that session.